PALS Workshop@EMNLP

 Active and Passive LLM Personalization: When to personalize and what role do humans play in the personalization process?

-EMNLP 2025 in Suzhou, China from November 5-9
+EMNLP 2025 in Suzhou, China on November 9

 Call for Papers